-Thanks to technology (define ‘Instagram-worthy’?), we see exponential change in what defines an ‘experience’ when you’re shopping.
+Thanks to technology (define ‘Instagram-worthy’?), we see an exponential change in what defines an ‘experience’ when your customers shop.
 Here, BARE International shares an article by Harley Finkelstein for Forbes on 5 Trends That Change The Way Your Customer Shop

 A few weeks ago, my wife pulled me into a big name department store to look for an engagement gift for a friend.
 I rarely set foot in department stores anymore and I thought the experience might be nostalgic, even fun.
 Within seconds I was full of regret.
 Trying to navigate floors and floors of haphazardly organized, uncurated stock in search of a specific product wasn’t just frustrating, it was defeating—second only to the difficulty in trying to flag down an actual salesperson to help us out.

 There’s no excuse for a shopping experience like that any longer.’